ietf-teep/architecture/draft-ietf-teep-architecture.md

 The precise code split is ultimately a decision of the developer based on the assets he or she wants to protect according to the threat model.

+TEEs are typically used in cases where a software or data asset needs to be protected from unauthorized entities that may include the owner (or pwner) or possesser of a device.
+This situation arises for example in gaming consoles where anti-cheat protection is a concern, devices such as ATMs or IoT devices placed in locations where attackers might have physical access, cell phones or other devices used for mobile payments, and hosted cloud environments.
+Such environments can be thought of as hybrid devices where one user or administrator controls the REE and a different (remote) user or administrator controls a TEE in the same physical device.
+It may also be the case in some constrained devices that there is no REE (only a TEE) and there may be no local "user" per se, only a remote TEE administrator.
+For further discussion of such confidential computing use cases and threat model, see
+{{CC-Overview}} and {{CC-Technical-Analysis}}.

 TEEs use hardware enforcement combined with software protection to secure TAs and its data.
 TEEs typically offer a more limited set of services to TAs than is normally available to Untrusted Applications.